 Which Car Is The Toughest Muscle Car In West Palm Beach: Dodge Challenger vs Dodge Charger (Round 1)

-How Fast is The New 2018 Dodge Challenger For Sale Near West Palm Beach?
+How Fast is The Dodge Challenger For Sale Near West Palm Beach?

-How Fast is The New 2018 Dodge Charger For Sale Near West Palm Beach?
+How Fast is The Dodge Charger For Sale Near West Palm Beach?

-The new West Palm Beach Dodge Challenger for sale near Okeechobee Blvd, comes standard with a 300 horsepower , 3.6L Penstar V6 Engine, that pushes out 264 lb.-ft of torque.
+The West Palm Beach Dodge Charger for sale near Okeechobee Blvd, comes standard with a 300 horsepower , 3.6L Penstar V6 Engine, that pushes out 264 lb.-ft of torque.

 Is The Dodge Challenger faster than the Dodge Charger?